TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UsingSetting/Index.rst

 like templates, frontend TypoScript and so on.

 .. _pagesettingstaticpagetsconfigfiles:

 Register static Page TSconfig files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Register PageTS config files in :file:`Configuration/TCA/Overrides/pages.php` of any extension, which will be shown in the page properties (the same way as TypoScript static templates are included):
+Register PageTS config files in the :file:`Configuration/TCA/Overrides/pages.php` of any extension.
+These can be selected in the page properties in the "Resources" tab (the same way as TypoScript static templates are included):

 .. code-block:: php